You are here : Home > International Relations > ENGAGE.EU > Course offer > Online Exchange Initiative

 Prerequisites: None

-Lecturer : Jamal AZZAM
+Lecturer : Jamal AZZAM and Nicola MIRC

 Language of instruction : English

-Description: The lecture is organized around six core issues (building blocks) -Patents and the protection of innovation
+The lecture is organized around six core issues (building blocks)

--Internal organization for managing patenting strategies
+- Internal organization for managing patenting strategies

--Patent and licensing strategies
+- Patent and licensing strategies

--Patenting in collaborative arrangements
+- Patenting in collaborative arrangements

--Patent and other appropriation strategies for digital innovations
+- Patent and other appropriation strategies for digital innovations

 Prerequisites: None

-Lecturer : Jamal AZZAM
+Lecturer : Jamal AZZAM and Nicola MIRC

-Economy and Social - Master's level
+Economy and Social - Master level

 Principle and Challenges of Circular Economy